TV with Streaming Apps

 AMC+

 The launch of AMC+ as a stand-alone streaming service (independent of any cable or satellite subscription) was a key factor in enabling me to finally cut the cord.
-That’s because I like to watch The Walking Dead and its spinoff shows in real-time as they air week to week.
+That’s because I like to watch the shows in the The Walking Dead universe in real-time as they air week to week.
 Before AMC+, the only way to do this was to subscribe to cable or satellite and watch on the “linear” AMC channel.

-The only streaming option was to either subscribe to an expensive Live TV service or wait months until the shows were available on Netflix or other streaming platforms.
+The only streaming option (prior to AMC+) was to either subscribe to an expensive Live TV service or wait months until the shows were available on Netflix or other streaming platforms.

-With AMC+, I can watch new episodes not only in real-time but one week earlier than their regular broadcast on cable.
-Also, I have access to other shows on AMC (e.g. Better Call Saul and Killing Eve).
+With AMC+, I can watch new episodes not only in real-time but several days earlier than their regular broadcast on cable.
+Also, I have access to other shows on AMC.
 Thank you AMC+ and — SNIP — audios DIRECTV.

 Apple TV+

-Between the direct promotion from Apple and partner promotions from Target and T-Mobile, I’ll ultimately receive 2.3 years of free Apple TV+.
-After that, I expect Apple TV+ to be in infrequent rotation since they have few TV series or movies I want to watch.
+Between the direct promotion from Apple and partner promotions from Target and T-Mobile, I’ve received 2.3 years of free Apple TV+.
+Now that those promotions have expired, I expect Apple TV+ to be in infrequent rotation since they have only a few TV series and movies I want to watch.

 Peacock

 More than two years after its launch, Peacock finally amassed enough must-see content for me to try it for a month.
-More specifically, several exclusive movies and a few TV series I wanted to try.
-After catching up on the movies, I found a gem of a TV series: We Are Lady Parts.
-So, Peacock now enters my rotation, but I suspect I’ll only subscribe about once a year, at least until they build up their catalog of originals more.
+After catching up on several exclusive movies, I found a gem of a TV series: We Are Lady Parts.
+So, Peacock now enters my rotation.
+I since resubscribed for one month to watch Poker Face.

 Kanopy & Hoopla